-“We started by telling Saddle Creek that we don’t know how much product we need, and we don’t know how well it will be received, but we need your help,” says Jake Fuller, Chief Financial Officer at The Honest Kitchen.
+“We started by telling Saddle Creek that we don’t know how much product we need, and we don’t know how well it will be received, but we need your help,” says Jake Fuller, Chief Supply Chain Officer at The Honest Kitchen.

 Saddle Creek assembled a small number of variety packs to start as the brand tested the idea.
 “Now we kit thousands monthly,” he adds.

 Joey Smits, Director of Inventory Management and Logistics for The Honest Kitchen, sees the 3PL as an important part of the pet food company’s team.
 “The Saddle Creek team is a natural extension of our business,” he says.